openstack/project-team-guide/doc/source/stable-branches.rst

 stable maintenance team members should seek stable maintenance core team members opinion.

-Existing core developers are greatly encouraged to join the stable maintenance teams in order to help with reviewing backports, judging their appropriateness for the stable branch and approving them.
+Existing core reviewers are greatly encouraged to join the stable maintenance teams in order to help with reviewing backports, judging their appropriateness for the stable branch and approving them.